piluex/nglicense/README.md

 This license was invented because github is making a lot of moves to make us upload our code (or others code) to github.
 Today (2020/04/14) github announced they will even allow you to upload in private repositories for free!!!

 Isn't that strange?
-There is clearly a value for github in storing your code.
+There is clearly a value for github in storing our code.

 Well, "they say" the will sell you tools as a service (which is already bad... get used to a tool that you cannot own...).